 MUGHLAI MANIA IN GURUGRAM

-Opened in 2003, Lazeez Foods in Galleria is for all Gurugrammers, who won’t need to journey all the manner to Delhi.
-It’s suitable to prevent some finger-licking Tandoori Chicken, Shawarma, and Biryani and gets crowded overdue within the evening.
-“Even Gauahar Khan used to come right here at one factor,” says proprietor Anas Qureshi.
-Since there’s no seating, most either consume outdoor or get the food added to their home.
+Opened in 2003, Lazeez Foods in Galleria is for all Gurugrammers, who won’t need to journey to Delhi.
+It’s suitable to prevent some finger-licking Tandoori Chicken, Shawarma, and Biryani, and gets crowded overdue within the evening.
+“Even Gauahar Khan used to come right here at one point,” says proprietor Anas Qureshi.
+Since there’s no seating, most either consume outdoors or get the food added to their home.

 Price for two: ₹400 Timing: Noon – 11 pm